 You’re seven years old and have stayed behind for an after school Spanish class.
 A fellow student who has never spoken to you before asks, “Where are you from?”
 You answer.
 “No, where are you really from?”
 This confuses you.
 “No, like which country?”
 It clicks.
 You realise why they asked.
 “Like where were you born?
 Oh, where are your parents from?
 Where were they born?”

 You’re eight years old.
 You’re talking to your mum and you subtly try to move the conversation towards blind people.
-You say something you’ve rehearsed a thousand times already.
+You think of your hair and say something you’ve rehearsed a thousand times already.
 “I think I’ll marry a blind man, because he’ll still love me even if I’m ugly.”
-You don’t quite have the courage to mention that he would never have to see your hair.

 You’re nine years old.
 A kid runs up to you, looking so happy to see you.
 He asks if it’s true your granddad is Jamaican.
 You say yes.
 He asks if you have a Jamaican accent.
-You say no. He refuses to leave until you say, “Jamaican bacon” and then “cheesy bacon” in a Jamaican accent.
+You say no. He tells you he won’t leave until you say “Jamaican bacon” and then “cheesy bacon” in a Jamaican accent.